 - Having better levels of vitamin K in your system may help reduce bruising in some patients.

-That’s primarily because well-nourished, strong, healthy and sun-protected skin – nurtured by a well-balanced eating plan – will always respond better to treatments than will malnourished or otherwise-compromised skin.
+That’s because well-nourished, healthy, and sun-protected skin will always respond better to treatments than will malnourished skin.

 TIP 3: Add ARNICA supplements to your cosmetic injections treatment plan can help you reduce bruising